Functional Medicine: Science or Quackery?

 - acknowledges the need for curiosity throughout the clinical process

-- recognizes that we need to embrace systems thinking in our assessments
+- recognizes the need for systems thinking in assessments

 In the late 1800s, Sir William Osler claimed that “It is more important to know what patient has the disease than to know what disease the patient has.”
 He insisted on teaching medicine outside of the classroom, taking it instead to the bedside.
 In fact, Osler wanted his epitaph to read, “He taught medical students at the bedside.”